-Archbishop Anthony Fisher OP, Pastoral Letter to the Pastors and People of the Archdiocese of Sydney in a Time of Pandemic 18 March 2020
+Archbishop Anthony Fisher OP, Pastoral Letter to the Clergy, Religious and Lay Faithful of the Archdiocese of Sydney during this COVID-19 Pandemic, 24 April 2020

 Lectio Divina is a form of prayer which invites us into a deeper encounter with the Lord through Scripture.
 It gives us the time to listen attentively to the Word, to be sensitive to its action on our hearts, and to reflect on what is being asked of us in our daily lives.
 Lectio Divina allows the Lord to penetrate our hearts and to fill them with His Love.
 Ultimately, through this encounter we are invited into an ever-deeper relationship and union with Him.

 These resources below are for both personal and group use.

 SIXTH WEEK OF EASTERTIDE

 SOLEMNITY OF THE ASCENSION

 24 MAY 2020

 The Furnace is a daily homily podcast of Fr Josh Miechels, a priest of the Emmanuel Community.
 During these uncertain times, the podcast aims to keep give people hope through the Heart of Jesus, the “glowing furnace of love” (St Gertude the Great).

 Fr Peter Zwaans, the Vocations Director from Adelaide, is putting together a daily podcast of readings, a homily and spiritual communion for Catholics trapped at home during the Coronavirus outbreak.

 St Corona was a Christian in Damascus, Syria, who was arrested and killed in 165 AD.